hagsteel/deprecated-thing/README.md

 Simple Opinionated Networking in Rust

-The goal of Sonr is to provide a light weight networking library that makes it easy to get started writing network applications in Rust, and have a reasonably low barrier to entry.
+The goal of Sonr is to provide a light weight networking library to get started writing network applications in Rust.

 It is built on top of Mio.